Aucanquilcha: Human activity and mining

 A famous mine at 5950 m altitude that yielded ore with 30% sulfur was opened by Julian B. Carrasco in 1913, who subsequently established the Compañía Minera y Azufrera Carrasco S.A in 1933, first at Ollagüe and after 1950 in Amincha.
 The sulfur was transported down first with llamas, later through an aerial cableway system from El Ángulo station to Amincha station and finally by trucks.
 The sulfur was then transported to Chuquicamata to be converted into sulfuric acid or to Antofagasta to be shipped.
 The mine was active from 1950 to 1992.
 In 1977 other sulfur mines were present to the west between Cerro Polan and Cerro Gordo and south of the main Aucanquilcha massif.
-The last reported mining activity on the mountain was in 1994 and during the 1990s the worker camps were abandoned.
+Amincha was closed in 1992; the last reported mining activity on the mountain was in 1994 and during the 1980s-1990s the worker camps were abandoned.
+Apart from mining activity, an Inka mountain sanctuary with offerings of llamas has been reported to exist on Aucanquilcha.

 The cableway, of which ruins are still standing, runs from the mine to a mining camp (5300 m) and from there to Amincha (3900 m) where the sulfur was refined during the 1950s.
 The road leading up to the mine is dated 1972 and is now impassable because of rock falls.
 There is still a relic network of roads leading up to 5900 m as well as ruins of the Amincha and El Ángulo stations.

 Covellite and other copper sulfides found in the area appear to have formed through postvolcanic epithermal mineralization above deep porphyry copper mineralization.
 The sulfur itself formed at temperatures of 450 C in a now extinct fumarole.